-Handsome, elegantly dressed, and hopelessly neurotic, Simon Levy (Stanislas Merhar) lives in a labyrinthine, half-renovated Paris flat with his ailing grandmother (Françoise Bertin), faithful family servant (Liliane Rovère), and Ariane Rey (Sylvie Testud), the object of his obsessive, unquenchable desire and his willing captive in this story inspired by Proust’s La prisonnière.
+A handsome, elegantly dressed, hopeless neurotic lives in a labyrinthine, half-renovated Paris flat with his ailing grandmother, faithful family servant, and Ariane Rey, the object of his obsessive, unquenchable desire and his willing captive in this story inspired by Proust’s La prisonnière.

 A very touching mediation on two people caught on opposite ends of the spectrum when it comes to the idea of love.
 The yearning that one character has to get to know everything about the other, is contrasted by the other character's desire to keep things pure by being as emotionally isolated as possible.
 The symmetrical images allow the feeling of captivity loom throughout the film--must watch!